 The original building was funded through a city bond referendum for $978,000 with an additional $100,000 spent on equipment.
 The 49,900 square foot building was divided into 31 classrooms, five additional instructional areas, and a cafeteria.
 In 1982, a gymnasium was added to the original building.

-On June 3, 2010 a ground breaking was held for the construction of a new school that is projected to be completed in the Fall of 2011.
+On June 3, 2010 a ground breaking was held for the construction of a new school that was completed in the Fall of 2011.

 Opening Date: 1905